-Any new contract or proposed award to an affiliated company must be approved by the DfT and sourced through the procurement team in accordance with the NRC and GTR's affiliated board approval processes.
+Any new contract, contract variation or proposed award to an affiliated company must be approved by the GTR Board prior to approval by the DfT and sourced through the procurement team in accordance with this Policy.
+In doing so, the procurement team will follow the process detailed in the GTR Board paper "NRC Affiliate Contracts Compliance Process".